Hi I'm Zeke

 Why I am a Mormon

 I'm a member of the Church of Jesus Christ of Latter-day Saints--a Mormon--because it helps me follow the Savior and be happy.
 I prayed to know if this was Christ's true Church and I received a positive answer through the Holy Ghost.
 I grew up in a Mormon family, where my parents taught me well.
 At the age of 15 I began to wonder if all the things I'd learned about Jesus Christ, the Bible, Joseph Smith, and the Book of Mormon were actually true.
 So I decided to find out for myself.
 I tried a simple experiment.
 I decided to read the entire Book of Mormon, do my best to live its teachings, and ask God to know if it was true.
 If it was true, I expected that I would notice a change for the better in my life and that God would help me know it clearly.
 If it wasn't true, I believed God would lead me in a different direction.
 It worked!
 The answer didn't come right away.
 First I noticed small changes in my behavior and attitude.
 Then I began to feel something special as I read the Book of Mormon.
 And then, after some time, I had a very powerful and personal feeling that what I was reading was true.
 It was a mix of peace of mind, joy, and profound certainty that I could not deny.
 Once I knew that the Book of Mormon was true, I could not deny that Jesus Christ was my Savior.
 Nor could I deny that Joseph Smith--the prophet by whom God established the Church and by whom we received the Book of Mormon--was a real prophet of God.
-Since those early experience, my certainty of the truth of the gospel and of the Church has matured through many experiences.
+Since those early days, my certainty of the truth of the gospel and of the Church has matured through many experiences.
 I am reminded of the truth of what I believe in many ways.
 Sometimes it's through feelings peace.
 Other times it's the clear understanding that the gospel gives me to make important or difficult choices.
 It's always because I feel happier when I live the gospel.

 How has the Holy Ghost helped you?